-If you are adding a device to your Powerline network and your network uses the default encryption key, simply plug the new device into a power outlet.
+If you are adding a device to your Powerline network and your network uses the default encryption key, plug the new device into a power outlet.

-If your Powerline network uses a private encryption key, there are two ways to set the security:
+If your Powerline network uses a private encryption key, you can set the security in one of two ways:

-- You can use the Security button to add the new device to your network.
-See Use the Security Button to Set the Encryption Key on page 14. - You can use NETGEAR genie to add the new device to your network, as described in the following procedure. - > To add a Powerline device to the Powerline network using NETGEAR genie: - 1.
-Plug the Powerline device into a wall outlet near your computer for initial setup. - 2.
-Use the provided Ethernet cable to connect the Powerline device to an Ethernet port on your computer. - 3.
-Install NETGEAR genie on the computer.
+- Use the Security button to add the new device to your network.
+See Use the Security Button to Set the Encryption Key on page 16. - Use NETGEAR genie to add the new device to your network, as described in the following procedure.

-See Install NETGEAR genie on page 17.

-4. Launch NETGEAR genie on the computer and navigate to the Powerline map.

-See Powerline Map on page 18.

-5. On the Powerline map, click the Refresh icon and wait for NETGEAR genie to detect the new device.
+To add a Powerline device to the Powerline network using NETGEAR genie:

+- 1. Plug the Powerline device into a wall outlet near your computer for initial setup. - 2.
+Connect the Powerline device to an Ethernet port on your computer using the Ethernet cable that came with your adapter. - Install NETGEAR genie on the computer.See Install NETGEAR genie on page 19. - 4.
+Launch NETGEAR genie on the computer and navigate to the Powerline map.
+See Powerline Map on page 20. - 5.
+Click the Refresh icon and wait for NETGEAR genie to detect the new device.